 - Socioeconomic status

-Cultural proficiency is an essential element for patient safety and adherence.
-The National Center for Culture Competence provides six reasons for the implementation of cultural proficiency (4):
+Cultural sensitivity is an essential element for patient safety and adherence.
+The National Center for Culture Competence provides six reasons for the implementation of cultural sensitivity (4):

 - To respond to current and projected demographic changes in the United States.